VG-Wort Access-Zählmarke< Back home

 PINUP Productions DVDIn 2005, segments from the film surfaced on a bootleg DVD which promised "unreleased excerpts".
 It did not fulfill this promise, though.
 The DVD Chuck Berry - Rock & Roll Years (PINUP Productions) contains just some parts of the original video tape and even those in less than optimum quality.
 It does include additional twenty older TV and movie clips, though.

+In 2006 the movie finally was re-released on an official DVD.
+20 years after the original filming the DVD perfectly fitted as a celebration of Chuck's 80th birthday.
 The DVD contains the original movie, though completely new digitized for perfect quality and 5.1 sound.
 But that's not enough!
 The DVD comes with a huge amount of additional material filmed during the creation of the movie.
 The publisher Image Entertainment released three different versions of the new DVD containing different amounts of additional material:

-A Two-DVDGet it now! package published by Image Entertainment contains one DVD with the complete movie as well as trailer and introduction by Taylor Hackford.
+Image Entertainment DVDA Two-DVD package published by Image Entertainment contains one DVD with the complete movie as well as trailer and introduction by Taylor Hackford.
 The other DVD contains pure bonus material of highest interest to a Chuck Berry collector.
 Here we get various clips taken during the rehearsals at Berry Park in Wentzville which have not been used in the film.
 There are absolutely great performances such as a guitar jam of Berry, Clapton and Richards, or a fantastic recording of Etta James singing Hoochie Coochie Man, eh...
 Girl.
 In addition there is a one-hour "Making-Of" of the film including deep insights of the chaotic production.

-A Four-DVDGet it now! set (Image Entertainment ID3156THDVD, 2006) was released by Image Entertainment concurrently with the Two-DVD package.
+A Four-DVD set (Image Entertainment ID3156THDVD, 2006) was released by Image Entertainment concurrently with the Two-DVD package.
 It contains the same two DVDs plus what Hachford calls "Witnesses to History".
-These are interviews taken for the film but used only in very small excerpts.
+These are interviews taken for the film but used there only in very small excerpts.
 Here you see the complete several hours long interviews with Bo Diddley, Little Richard, Jerry Lee Lewis, Willie Dixon, Roy Orbison and more.
 There is also more Chuck Berry material such as Chuck and Robbie Robertson digging through Chuck's collected memorabilia.

 The four DVDs contain everything that is in the other sets except for a discussion between Berry and Eric Clapton about their musical influences which is only on the Starbucks DVD.
-Anyway the four-DVD box is the one to buyGet it now!.
+Anyway the four-DVD box is the one to buy.
 Be aware, though, that for an unknown reason the DVD is region coded.
 Currently the 4-DVD version does not work on DVD players outside of North America, while for the 2-DVD version there are different variants coded for North America and for Europe.
 When purchasing, check to get a version you can watch.

 The Records